lawrennd/talks/_policy/ai-value-chain-research-policy-priorities.md

 \notes{To guide effective policy development, several key research priorities emerge from this analysis of the AI value chain.}

 \slides{
-* How to connect macro policy to micro incentives in AI
+* How to connect macro policy to micro incentives
 * Institutional innovations for data governance
 * Methods for effective public participation in AI governance }